There are several therapeutic strategies that can be used to prevent and treat dental caries:

 4. Dissolves biofilm

-We have been using sodium hypocholorite during root canals for nearly 100 years.
+We have been using sodium hypochlorite during root canals for nearly 100 years.
 One of the greatest challenges to treating dental caries is penetrating the biofilm.
-To Dr. Kutsch, Sodium Hypochlorite is the best option to date.
+To Dr. Kutsch, sodium hypochlorite is the best option to date.